 Having confidence during the divorce process is a powerful ingredient for success.
 When you are prepared for success, it shows.
 It shows in your body

-January has the distinction of being the month when courts receive the highest number of divorce filings across the country and in Missouri.
-The holidays
+January is the month when courts across the country receive the highest number of divorce filings.
+The holidays are over, and many couples decide they

 The Numbing Effect of Divorce

-Divorce is one of the hardest experiences you may encounter in life.
+Divorce is one of the most challenging experiences you may encounter in life.
 You may feel like a failure.
 You may feel rejected.
-You may feel
+You may

 Helpful Tips for a Happy Mother’s Day for Divorced Moms